csrg-utfsm/csrg-utfsm.github.io/index.md

 Versions 2016.10+ have a beta-working ExtProd RPM and repo with an ACS RPM in alfa.
 Version is number-guided to keep clear the update order for the rpm package.

+## Current Status: 15/5/2017

+* ACS-2017.04 (Apr) has no mayor deferences with 2017.02 (Feb)
+* ACS-ExtProds uses castor package without acs-patches.
+Patch is for castor 0.9.6, and most of it is already included, with different names in the code, however, I can't build xmljbind due to the missing method "setDefaultURIResolver(AlmaURIResolver)" added in the patch -> Patch Needs Updating
+* ACS-ExtJars is OK
+* ACS-eclipse-plugins is built with Autoreq = no, otherwise, it has never ending java dependencies.
+* ACS-ToolsKit no longer build benchmarks, which needs to be build after all the acs-core packages.
+* ACS-jACSutil Compilation is OK, Unittests Passed 12/15
+* ACS-xmljbind: Patch Needs Updating
+* ACS-xmlpybind Compilation is OK, Unittests, 1 Passed, 2 Failed, 3 broken

+* Tat Tests:
+ > grepFile doesn't exist
+ > /diska/home/almadev/introot/idl/*.xml: No such file or directory*
+ > Some tests don't compile

 ## [](#header-2) Use Instructions

 * Update OS